mainak33/MessagingChallenge/Readme.md

 3. Write a unit test framework to verify your implementation above.
 Use your engineering judgment on the scope of your test cases.
 A text print-out should be produced for the result of each test case.

-## Building the source code
+## Building the source code for the MessagingChallenge project
 This code was compiled and tested with the following two environments:
-- On Win10 with g++.exe (MinGW.org GCC-6.3.0-1) 6.3.0 and cmake version 3.26.3
+- On Win10 with g++.exe (MinGW.org GCC-6.3.0-1) 6.3.0 and CMake version 3.26.3
 - In a docker container with alpine linux, where the environment and build tools are set up dynamically

-To build directly on Windows:
+NOTE: Instructions for building, installing and consuming this code is explained for the above two environments.
+However, the instructions may be easily adapted for other environments which support CMake as well.

+If you are using Windows with MinGW: In the root directory use:
 ```
 $ cmake -S . -B build -G "MinGW Makefiles"
 $ cd build
 $ mingw32-make
 ```

-Alternatively, to build the docker container:
+If you are using a Docker container: Build the docker container which will build the project inside a container with an alpine linux image (see ./Dockerfile):
 ```
 $ docker build --no-cache -t mcimage .
 ```

 ## Running an example

-If you are using Windows: After building the source on windows with cmake, run the messagingexample executable to see example usage of the messages library classes:
+If you are using Windows with MinGW: After building the source on windows with CMake, run the messagingexample executable to see example usage of the messages library classes:
 ```
 $ cd build/example
 $ ./messagingexample.exe